Return to Digital Photography Articles

 It is virtually impossible for any software to ever guarantee with absolute certainty that a file or image has not been modified in some way.
 Even files that have an integrated cryptographic hash (eg. SHA-1 or MD5) could theoretically be altered to give a false positive integrity check, albeit unlikely.
 Apart from the use of cameras providing tightly-integrated authentication features (such as the Canon 1Ds / 1D mk II with the Data Verification Kit DVK-E1 / DVK-E2), it becomes a formidable task to prove that an image is guaranteed to be in its original, unaltered state.
 It is a much easier task to prove with certainty that an image has been processed / edited (ie. not original).

 JPEGsnoop can be used with reasonable confidence in identifying "processed" images, but what can we draw from the tool's assessment that an "Image has a high probability of being original"? ... only that the JPEG compression "signatures" and certain metadata elements match those expected from the indicated camera model(s).
-Note that the "Image is Original" assessment has been updated in the latest JPEGsnoop versions to make this distinction clearer.
+Note that assessment "Image is Original" is not used, for this reason.

 Is this sufficient information to prove that an image is "original"?
 In a word, no.